 Dinner at Al Diwaan Restaurant

 Soon enough, it was time to eat – again!
-Dinner at Al Maha is an extravagent multi-course affair, and the dress code is lifted to ‘smart casual’.
+Dinner at Al Maha is an extravagant multi-course affair, and the dress code is lifted to ‘smart casual'.

-After selecting an ice cold bottle of Argentinean Pinot Grigio, the food service commenced.
-The first course was a flavourful amuse bouche of beef with yoghurt and pomegranite seeds.
+After selecting an ice-cold bottle of Argentinean Pinot Grigio, the food service commenced.
+The first course was a flavourful amuse-bouche of beef with yoghurt and pomegranate seeds.

-For entree, I chose the Argentinean beef tartare, which was thankfully quite a small portion.
+For an entree, I chose the Argentinean beef tartare, which was thankfully quite a small portion.

-For main course, I chose the slow cooked shank of lamb with vanilla infused potato puree.
+For the main course, I chose the slow-cooked shank of lamb with vanilla-infused potato puree.
 The lamb was beautifully cooked, and falling off the bone.